 Frequency

-Potential risks of cannabis use for increased sexual satisfaction
+Potential risks of cannabis use

-Despite the potential benefits, it’s important to approach cannabis use for sexual health with prudence.
-Cannabis, like any sunstance, can be associated with risks, including abuse if improperly used.
+Despite the potential benefits, it’s important to approach cannabis use with prudence.
+Cannabis, like any substance, can be associated with risks, including abuse if improperly used.
 It’s essential to use cannabis responsibly and be aware of potential side effects, interactions with other drugs, and the potential legal implications of cannabis use in your state.
-Side effects are typically mild and include dry mouth, sleepiness, headache or increased appetite.
+Side effects are typically mild and include dry mouth, relaxation, headache or increased appetite.

 Other important aspects of libido